flyway/flywaydb.org/licenses/flyway-trial.md

 ---
 layout: default
 tab: download
-title: Flyway Trial License and Support Agreement
+title: Flyway Trial Edition License and Support Agreement
 ---
-# Flyway Trial License and Support Agreement
+# Flyway Trial Edition License and Support Agreement

 ## 1. Subject
 Subject of this agreement are the conditions under which and the extent to which the end user (referred to as “Licensee” below) is granted the right to use the “Flyway Trial Edition” software (referred to as “software” below) provided by Boxfuse GmbH, Baubergerstr.
 59, Munich, Germany (referred to as “Licensor” below).